Thomas-NW/14_Tech_Block_TS/README.md

 ## Contributing
-👪 Many thanks to Tom McCarthy who helped me understanding the requirements and coding challanges for this api.
+👪 Many thanks to Tom McCarthy who helped me understanding the requirements and coding challanges for this api and resolving issues I faced.

 ## Tests